junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

 When they first approach the Tardis's console, seeing all the buttons, handles, sliders, keyboards, displays, trumpet, glass floor, power cables, and electrical lines.
-Dean's so happy like kids running into toy store, can't help touching all those toys.
+Dean's so happy like kids running into a toy store, can't help touching all those toys.
 There's even an old-style vintage typewriter.
 Dean really wants to touch them.

 The Doctor: Don't touch anything.
 (Even though his back to him)

 Dean is disappointed, taking his hand back.
-But Cas sees him still manages to press on the button closest to him.
+But Cas sees he still manages to press on the button closest to him.
 It blinks blue a few times, but does nothing else.
 Dean looks like a happy kid with a new toy.

 <br>